Saksham010/Pikachu/README.md

 ## Usage

 ### Trusted setup
-Ensure you have [Rust](https://www.rust-lang.org/tools/install) and [Cargo](https://doc.rust-lang.org/cargo/) installed.
 Specify your constraint/circuit for computation in circuit.pika file in root folder. *Only supports multiplicative constraint as of now* Eg:

 ![Pikachu](assets/circuit.png)